 You’ll love Salmon Curry in Hurry

 - It is quick to make.
-All it takes is a little bit of preparation and under 30 minutes you have full meal ready
+All it takes is a little bit of preparation and in under 30 minutes you have a full meal ready

 - This curry needs only 12 healthy ingredients.
 And most of them are always in your pantry.
-All the ingredient add a healthy boost to the salon curry.
+All the ingredients add a healthy boost to the salon curry.

-- Salmon is rich in ombega-3 fatty acids.
+- Salmon is rich in omega-3 fatty acids.
 Since your body can not make it, you need to get it from the food sources

 - Omega 3 fatty acids work with Astaxanthin to protect your brain and nervous system from inflammation.
 It also helps you look younger.
 More reasons to include at least one serving of salmon in a week

 - Salmon is also a great source of dietary protein.
-100 gram of Salmon contains upto 25 grams of protein.
-So if you have ageing family member or you are getting fit by following the healthy routine, you will need to support the muscle loss that is accompanied with weight-loss
+100 grams of Salmon contains up to 25 grams of protein.
+So if you have an aging family member or you are getting fit by following a healthy routine, you will need to support the muscle loss that is accompanied with weight-loss

-- Salmon alos contains Vitamin B12, B6, folic acid, niacin, ribofalvin and thiamin that helps body fight chronic inflammation.
+- Salmon also contains Vitamin B12, B6, folic acid, niacin, riboflavin, and thiamin which help the body fight chronic inflammation.

-- It is a good source of potassium that helps maintain the balance with sodium in body and control water retention.
+- It is a good source of potassium that helps maintain the balance of sodium in the body and control water retention.

-- It also contains selenium thats wonderful for balancing your thyroid function.
-Many of us have hormonal imbalances due to stress, heavy use of fluoride in water and our toothpaste.
-Besides reading this recipe, do take time today to find the fluoride-free toothpaste or make your own.
+- It also contains selenium that’s wonderful for balancing your thyroid function.
+Many of us have hormonal imbalances due to stress, heavy use of fluoride in water, and our toothpaste.
+Besides reading this recipe, do take time today to find fluoride-free toothpaste or make your own.

 - You can also use frozen Salmon in this recipe.